jarusll/the-logs/index.md

 They launched a new kind of train.
 It looks retro from inside.

+I like a codebase where everything is said only once.
+I like it even more if it's terse.

 # 2022-08-23

 Deep dived GraphQL.
 My plan to being a good developer is to read lot of code and that's why I love code browsing.